-Main Street 1549, an entity held 49% by the Company, has financial obligations in respect of the farmin to Block 11B/12B.
-In the event that the shareholders of Main Street 1549 cannot fund obligations due at close or in the future, the Company may, among other things, risk closing the farmin for Block 11B/12B or losing its participating interest in Block 11B/12B.
+Main Street 1549, an entity held 49% by the Company, has financial obligations in respect of Block 11B/12B.
+In the event that the shareholders of Main Street 1549 cannot fund obligations due in the future, the Company may, among other things, risk losing its effective interest in Block 11B/12B.

 Pancontinental Namibia, an entity held one-third by the Company, has financial obligations in respect of PEL 37.
-In the event that the shareholders of Pancontinental Namibia cannot fund obligations in the future, as require by the PEL 37 joint operating agreement, the Company may, among other things, risk losing its participating interest in PEL 37.
+In the event that the shareholders of Pancontinental Namibia cannot fund obligations in the future, as required by the PEL 37 joint operating agreement, the Company may, among other things, risk losing its effective interest in PEL 37.